Scientific Machine Learning of Chaotic Systems Learns Reduced-Order Equations for Neural Populations: Results

-The PEM-UDE approach is able to capture the mean-field dynamics of the network under different degrees of sparsity to a high degree of accuracy (Fig. \ref{fig:4}e).
-This accuracy does not include the initial conditions; this is discussed further in the limitations and future directions portion of the discussion.
-It does, however, capture a noticeable shift in the dominant frequency of oscillations present in the network as a function of sparsity (Fig. \ref{fig:4}f).
+The PEM-UDE approach captures the mean-field dynamics of the network under different degrees of sparsity with good accuracy (Fig.~\ref{fig:4}e).
+This accuracy does not include the initial conditions; this is discussed further in the limitations portion of the Discussion.
+The method does capture a shift in the dominant frequency of oscillations present in the network as a function of sparsity (Fig.~\ref{fig:4}f).
 Densely connected regions typically have a primary frequency peak in the $\theta$-band, while the most sparse networks exhibit a primary peak in the $\alpha$-band.
-This emerges as a natural feature of the learned dynamics and is also observed in experimental data.
-Hippocampal rhythms are typically in $\theta$ frequencies and emerge from the densely connected areas of the brain \cite{lubenov2009}, while $\alpha$ frequencies typically emerge from sparsely connected cortical regions before propagating through the brain \cite{halgren2019}.
-The PEM-UDE learned dynamics therefore preserve and extend the strength of NGNMMs in capturing the \textit{emergent properties} (e.g., synchrony) at the mean-field scale by accurately captuging the \textit{ergodic properties} of the system.
+This emerges as a natural feature of the learned dynamics and is qualitatively consistent with experimental data.
+Hippocampal rhythms are typically in $\theta$ frequencies and emerge from densely connected areas of the brain \cite{lubenov2009}, while $\alpha$ frequencies typically emerge from sparsely connected cortical regions before propagating through the brain \cite{halgren2019}.
+The PEM-UDE learned dynamics therefore extend the strength of NGNMMs in capturing emergent properties (e.g., synchrony) at the mean-field scale by accurately capturing the ergodic properties of the system.
+The learned dynamics also generalize beyond the training data: when trained only on $p_c = 0.3$--$0.9$, the PEM-UDE still recovers dynamics down to 5\% connectivity (Fig.~\ref{fig:s4}).

-As in the previous two systems, we extend the PEM-UDE learned dynamics described in Eq. \ref{eq:cclearn} by fitting a symbolic form of the dynamics to the UDE network with STLSQ, providing an analytical form of the solution (shown in Eq. \ref{eq:ccsymb}, with fit parameters in Table \ref{tab:ccfit}).
-As NGNMMs are derived based on the assumption of a population of coupled oscillators, there is an exact expression for the degree of synchrony within the population given by the expression for the Kuramoto order parameter $Z$
+As with the previous two systems, we extend the PEM-UDE learned dynamics described in Eq.~\eqref{eq:cclearn} by fitting a symbolic form of the dynamics to the UDE network with STLSQ, giving an analytical form of the solution (Eq.~\eqref{eq:ccsymb}, with fit parameters in Table~\ref{tab:ccfit}).
+Izhikevich and related quadratic-integrate-and-fire NGNMMs can undergo period-doubling and chaotic collective regimes under other parameter choices and coupling structures \cite{nicola2013,schmidt2020,nandi2024}.
+The parameter set used here, however, lies in a stable population-oscillation regime.
+The neural example therefore tests the same training framework in a partially observed oscillatory system and is distinct from the two chaotic benchmarks.
+Since NGNMMs are derived based on the assumption of a population of coupled oscillators, there is an exact expression for the degree of synchrony within the population given by the Kuramoto order parameter $Z$: